-The Chairman of the Board is Mr Chan Pengee, Adrian, and during FY2023, he was a non-executive independent Director.
-During the majority of FY2023, the Board comprised six members and an alternate Director.
-Out of the six Directors, three were independent, based on the provisions relating to independence as set out in the 2018 Code18 and the Listing Manual of the SGX-ST.
+The Chairman of the Board is Mr Chan Pengee, Adrian, and during FY2024, he was a non-executive independent Director until the conclusion of the Company's annual general meeting held on 29 April 2024, after which he was re-designated as the non-executive non-independent Chairman.
+During the majority of FY2024, the Board comprised seven members and an alternate Director.
+Out of the seven Directors, four were independent, based on the provisions relating to independence as set out in the 2018 Code18 and the Listing Manual of the SGX-ST, until the conclusion of the Company's annual general meeting held on 29 April 2024.
+Thereafter, following the re-designation of Mr Chan Pengee, Adrian as the non-executive non-independent Chairman, there were three independent Directors, based on the provisions relating to independence as set out in the 2018 Code19 and the Listing Manual of the SGX-ST.